Human Resources Strategy for Researchers (HRS4R)

 Halmstad University received the award HR Excellence in Research by the European Commission in June 2020, as number seven of almost 30 Swedish higher education institutes.
 The award indicates that Halmstad University is an employer with a stimulating and friendly working environment.
 The award also indicates that the University commits itself to fair, transparent and merit-based recruitment and assessment procedures in employment, and to support career development, of researchers.

 Background – the world’s most competitive economy

-In March 2005, the European Commission issued a recommendation on the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
-The aim of the Charter & Code is to contribute to European prosperity by creating the world's most competitive knowledge-based economy through European research activities.
+In 2005, the European Commission issued a recommendation on the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
+The aim of the Charter & Code for researchers is to contribute to European prosperity by creating the world's most competitive knowledge-based economy through European research activities.

 This will be achieved by making research careers in Europe more attractive, create an attractive, open and sustainable European labour market for researchers, encourage increased mobility, increase female researchers' participation and encourage more young people to choose a research career.
 By improving the conditions for free research, promoting an open labour market for researchers and enabling recruitment and retaining outstanding researchers, a strong European Research Area can be established and with it an attractive, sustainable and attractive labour market for researchers.